nadermasri/nadermasri/README.md

 I can develop mobile applications for IOS and Android.

-You can reach me out for questions regarding any of the topics.
+You can reach me out and ask me questions regarding any of the topics.

 You can reach me out anytime through Telegram (@nadermasri) 📥